ColaLight/colalightslk/requirements/roles.md

 ### Bonus Characteristics:
 - Knowledge or experiences building practical outdoor electronics devices
 - Experience with 3D printers like RepRap
+- Graphic design and or branding awareness and skills
 - Environmental oriented project experience and awareness
 - Desire to work with NGOs, charities in third world settings
 - Indian dialect/language abilities